The Divorce Process in California

 As a San Diego divorce attorney, Deanne Arthur has handled many divorce cases with competence, compassion, and personalized attention.
 Hiring an attorney early in the process often prevents the mistakes that occur when parties to divorce represent themselves before the court.
 We know this because we handle many cases where individuals have tried to handle their divorce themselves and later came to us when they can no longer navigate their way through the legal system.

 Getting legal help early in the process can prevent the many mistakes our clients make trying to handle things themselves.
 It can also avoid the stresses that accompany those mistakes.
 Trust your case to our team!

 What Makes Deanne Arthur Qualified to Help You?

 Her firm handles all aspects of divorces in California, including legal separation and dissolution of marriage, property settlements, child custody and visitation arrangements, as well as child support and spousal support issues.

-Whether you are considering divorce or you have been served with divorce papers, we offer initial consultations.
-Call 619.871.1356!
+Whether you are considering divorce or you have been served with divorce papers, contact us to determine your best outcome.
+Call 619-564-8386.

 She wants to help you protect your rights and avoid common divorce mistakes.
 For detailed information about California divorce law and the divorce process, call our firm today.

 California is a community property state, meaning all assets acquired during the marriage – including increased value of assets brought to the marriage – are part of the “marital pot.”
 Our Los Angeles divorce attorneys are experienced in the valuation and division of assets in property division matters , while retaining forensic accountants and other professionals to value pension plans, stocks/stock options, homes, other real estate, and business ownership interests.